Overview of Form 990-EZ.

 In general, all information the organization reports on or with its Form 990-EZ, including schedules and attachments,

 will be available for public inspection.
-Note, however, the special rules for Schedule B (Schedule of Contributors), a required
+Note, however, the special rules for Schedule B, a required schedule for certain

 and Pub.
 557, Tax-Exempt Status for Your Organization.